-For the years ended December 31, 2022 and 2021, unvested performance share awards of 187,500 and 1,027,519, respectively, were not included in the computation of diluted EPS after assumed conversions as their effect would have been anti-dilutive.
-The performance targets of our unvested performance share awards were partially achieved as of December 31, 2022 and 2021.
+For the year ended December 31, 2023, we had no anti-dilutive unvested performance share awards.
+For the year ended December 31, 2022, unvested performance share awards of 187,500 were not included in the computation of diluted EPS after assumed conversions as their effect would have been anti-dilutive.
+The performance targets of our unvested performance share awards granted in 2023 and 2022 were partially achieved as of December 31, 2023 and 2022.
+The performance targets of our unvested performance share awards granted in 2021 were fully achieved as of December 31, 2023.